fenago/cockroachdb-terraform/md/Lab_9.md

 - Backups tab
 - Restore a cluster

-**Note:** If your cluster was created few minutes ago, you will not see any automated backups.
+**Note:** If your CockroachDB cluster was created few minutes ago, you will not see any automated backups.

 To access your managed-service backups, select a cluster from the **Clusters** page,